 Wisconsin Cycling Club races in the MWCCC-Division I category, which houses some of the best varsity cycling programs in the nation.
 Our riders are consistently competitive with these professional-level athletes and the club usually qualifies for nationals in all disciplines in which we compete: Cyclocross, Mountain, and Road.

-Michael Landowski, 1st place, Cat.
-C DS at Michigan Tech
+Cody Stueck, 1st Place, Cat.
+A Downhill at Michigan Tech